How to Make a Budget in Excel: Our Simple Step-by-Step Guide

 What If You Don’t Have Excel?

 If you love the idea of using a budget spreadsheet but your computer doesn’t come with Excel, don’t worry.
 Google offers a free version spreadsheet program called Sheets.
 The two programs look and work similarly.
-Plus, Google Sheets works (almost) seamlessly with Excel, meaning you can easily import an Excel budget template that you created into Sheets.
+Plus, Google Sheets works (almost) seamlessly with Excel, meaning you can easily import an Excel budget template you created into Sheets.

 Make Excel Your Own